 Significant Professional Service and Activities

-Dr. DeShong is the founder and Chief Scientific Officer of SD Nanosciences, Inc. of Beltsville, MD.
+In addition to his academic position, Dr. DeShong is the founder and Chief Scientific Officer of SD Nanosciences, Inc. of Beltsville, MD.
 The focus of the company is to develop novel methods for the detection and treatment of pathogenic infections and cancer.
-In addition, Dr. DeShong has consulted for >15 companies on problems related to synthetic and pharmaceutical chemistry.
+Dr. DeShong has consulted for >15 companies on problems related to synthetic and pharmaceutical chemistry.

 A. TEM image of porous silica nanoparticles coated with oligosaccharide cell surface conjugates.
 B. Hollow silica nanoparticles.
 C. Confocal microscope image of porous silica nanoparticles filled with antitumor antibiotic doxorubicin.